fablabbcn/mdef-docs/docs/index.md

-Welcome!
+Welcome to MDEF!
 ========

-Welcome to the Master on Design For Emergent Futures knowledge archive!
+This is the Master on Design For Emergent Futures knowledge archive!

 ![](/assets/images/people-working.jpg)

-This the reason for Emergent Futures [**About**](/docs/about)
+These are the reason for Emergent Futures [**About**](/about)